TobiWo/ethereum-consensus-client-cross-connectivity/README.md

 ![Connectivity plot](./misc/connectivity.png)

+### Notes

+#### Nimbus

+Nimbus will support a separate validator client from version 22.7.0 onwards.
+This will be a beta release so you should not use it immediately after release.
+However, I will test the client with all other beacon clients of course.

+#### Lodestar

+I have lodestar instances running and will add the missing data soon.

+#### Prysm

+I didn't test prysm yet but I think because they use gRPC endpoints and no REST Api it is not possible to connect any other validator client to the prysm beacon client.
+But maybe I'm wrong here.
+Feel free to add data to the prysm validator-beacon client combinations as described below.

 ## Code

 The code to create the connectivity matrix plot is written in `R`, a statistical computing language.